-I have had the opportunity to try their monthly subscription service and it has made getting outside with my kids so much easier.
-I am going to take you all through the year long program Think Outside offers.
+I have had the opportunity to try their monthly subscription service for a few months and it has made getting outside with my kids so much easier.
 If you are interested in the service here is my honest review of the first two boxes and I will add links to that post of other reviews as we go through the year or visit their website directly here for more information on their monthly subscription service.

-Do you have a Junior troop?
-If the answer is yes, your troop will love getting outdoors and creating some amazing art masterpieces through the Junior Outdoor Explorer badge.
-Checkout these 5 great ideas for this badge and the badge activity booklet that makes planning easy.
+Do you have girls in 4th and 5th grade in your troop?
+If the answer is yes, your troop will love getting outdoors and creating some amazing art masterpieces.
+Checkout these 5 great ideas for your 4th and 5th graders and a amazing activity booklet that makes planning easy.
 Click here

-For my Brownie Leaders working on the Hiking badge I have done many different type of hikes in the past with girls so here are some different variations of hikes to take your girls on.
+For my 2nd and 3rd grade Leaders get outside and take a hike and earn a badge.
+I have done many different type of hikes in the past with girls so here are some different variations of hikes to take your girls on.
 Click here

 Added camp out fun: This is not really a outside activity but could be a lot of fun at a camp out.
 Get these cute Outdoor Photo Booth Printables to have some fun posing outside with some fun props.